timofurrer/try/README.rst

-try - It's never been easier to try python packages
+try - It's never been easier to try Python packages
 ===================================================
 |pypi| |license| |wheel|

-**try** is an easy-to-use cli tool to try out python packages.
+**try** is an easy-to-use cli tool to try out Python packages.

 |demo|